dgoulet-tor/arti/README.md

   * parsing and validating microdescriptors
   * parsing and validating microdesc consensuses
   * link authentication (client->server type)
+  * building circuits from chosen hops
+  * an incomplete origin circuit abstraction
+  * an incomplete stream abstraction

 Before I share it more broadly, I think it needs more work on:

   * refactoring everywhere
   * lots of tests
-  * a sensible api for cell types
+  * a better api for cell types
-  * A real API for dealing with circuits and streams (rather than handling cells one by one)
+  * A more complete API for dealing with circuits and streams (rather than handling cells one by one)

 There is no support yet for: